-Furthermore, any claim against the Bank that is denominated in a foreign currency would, in the event of bankruptcy of the Bank, only be payable in Turkish Lira.
-The relevant exchange rate for determining the Turkish Lira-equivalent amount of any such claim would be the Central Bank's exchange rate for the purchase of the relevant currency that is effective on the date the relevant court decides on bankruptcy of the Bank in accordance with the applicable laws of Turkey.
+Furthermore, any claim against the Bank that is denominated in a currency other than Turkish Lira would, in the event of the bankruptcy of the Bank, only be payable in Turkish Lira.
+The relevant exchange rate for determining the Turkish Lira-equivalent amount of any such claim would be the Central Bank's exchange rate for the purchase of the relevant currency that is effective on the date the relevant court decides on bankruptcy of the Bank in accordance with the applicable laws of Türkiye.

-Benchmarks Uncertainty - The regulation and reform of "benchmarks" might adversely affect the value of investments in Notes linked to or referencing such "benchmarks"
+Benchmarks Uncertainty - The regulation, reform and/or replacement of "benchmarks" might adversely affect the value of investments in Notes linked to or referencing such "benchmarks"

-Certain interest rates and indices that are deemed to be "benchmarks" (including SONIA, SOFR, EURIBOR, TRLIBOR, ROBOR, PRIBOR, HIBOR, SIBOR, NIBOR, WIBOR and CNH HIBOR) are the subject of recent national and international regulatory guidance and proposals for reform.
-Some of these reforms are already effective while others are still to be implemented.
-These reforms might cause such benchmarks to perform differently than in the past, to disappear entirely or to have other consequences that cannot be predicted.
-Any such consequences might have a material adverse effect on any Notes linked to or referencing such a "benchmark."
+Certain interest rates and indices that are deemed to be "benchmarks" (such as EURIBOR) are the subject of recent national and international regulatory reforms.
+Some of these reforms are already effective (for example, in the case of EURIBOR) while others are still to be implemented.
+Any of the international or national reforms, or the general increased regulatory scrutiny of benchmarks, might increase the costs and risks of administering or otherwise participating in the setting of a benchmark and complying with any such regulations or requirements.
+Accordingly, the implementation of any benchmark-related reforms might, among other things, have the effect of reducing, increasing or otherwise affecting the volatility of the published rate or level of the benchmark and/or cause such benchmark to perform differently than in the past.
+In addition, a benchmark subject to a reform proposal might disappear entirely or result in other consequences that cannot be predicted.
+Any such consequences might have a material adverse effect on any Notes linked to or referencing such a benchmark.